kitadai31/revanced-patches-android6-7/README.md

 18.29.38 is the oldest version supported by the inotia00's official RVX Patches.
 This is a sufficiently old version, and is expected to have same performance as 17.34.36.

-Note: If you are using RVX Manager, to select a 18.29.38 apk, turn off the "Require suggested app version" setting.
+> If you are using RVX Manager, to select a 18.29.38 apk, turn off the "Require suggested app version" setting.

 ### For old UI: